generaleagleyt/SkyLady/README.md

 - Lock specific NPCs to retain their templates across runs for consistent looks.
 - Custom races handled via `SkyLady races.txt` and template sharing through `SkyLady Race Compatibility.txt`.
 - Handles massive load orders (4000+ plugins) via ESP splitting, bypassing the 254-master limit.
-- Automatically creates configuration files (`races.txt`, `partsToCopy.txt`, etc.) in your mod folder on first run.
-- Uses `SkyLadyMarker.txt` to locate your mod folder for file generation and facegen copying.
+- Uses `SkyLadyMarker.txt` to locate your SkyLady mod folder for file generation and facegen copying.

 ## Advanced Features
 - Optional `SkyLadyKeywords.esp` enables multi-ESP mode to track patched NPCs across suffixed plugins (e.g., `SkyLadyPatcher_Main.esp`).
 - Single-ESP mode respects prior multi-ESP patches if `SkyLadyKeywords.esp` is present, skipping patched NPCs.
-- Option to ESL flag split ESP plugins to save load order slots if under 2048 records.
+- Option to ESL flag split ESP plugins to save load order slots (as right now flagging through Synthesis Profile settings doesn't work on split ESP files.)

 ## Installation
-(This guide assumes you have Synthesis installed.
-If not, look up one of many guides on internet.
-You can try this one (for MO2): https://www.youtube.com/watch?v=s7luh0hMMAU)
-1. Download and install SkyLady (nexus link) via your mod manager (e.g., MO2, Vortex), including `SkyLadyMarker.txt` in the mod folder (e.g., `NPCs_SkyLady`).
-2. In Synthesis, add SkyLady from GitHub (`https://github.com/generaleagleyt/SkyLady`) or use the .synth file (coming soon Nexus download page).
+(This guide is for Mod Organizer 2 users assumes you have Synthesis already installed.
+Otherwise you can follow this (or any other guide) on Youtube (for MO2): [Synthesis Guide on YT](https://www.youtube.com/watch?v=s7luh0hMMAU).
+I have never used other mod managers, so I might not be able to help you if you encounter issues during the installation.)

+1. Create an empty mod folder inside your mods folder.
+Name it SkyLady or similar.
+(Optionally, if you later don't want to manually move files from Overwrite into this folder, you can create an empty TXT file called `SkyLadyMarker.txt`, and the patcher will detect it and create all files inside that folder.
+The final ESP file will still have to be moved manually.)
+2. Download SkyLady.synth file from Nexus (main file, link) and extract it into a temporary folder.
-3. (Optional, for advanced users only) For multi-ESP mode, download `SkyLadyKeywords.esp` from Optional Files and place it in your SkyLady mod folder.
-Load order position doesn’t matter.
+2.5.
+(Optional, for advanced users only) For multi-ESP mode, download `SkyLadyKeywords.esp` from Nexus from Optional Files and place it in your SkyLady mod folder.
+Make sure it's active, load order position doesn’t matter.
+For normal users, YOU DON'T NEED THIS UNLESS YOU KNOW WHAT YOU ARE DOING.)
-4. Configure settings in Synthesis (see Settings section below).
+3. Make sure the Synthesis is added as an executable inside MO2 (if not it's part of the Youtube guide above).
+4. Launch Synthesis through MO2.
+Once it loads, create a new group called SkyLady Patcher.
+Locate the `SkyLady.synth` file you extracted earlier and double click on it.
+It should now open inside Synthesis.
+Alternatively, you can click on your new group and select "Git Repository" in top left corner, find `SkyLady` and add it to the group this way.
+5. Configure settings to your liking (see **Settings** section below for detailed explanations on what each setting does).
 5. Run the patcher via Synthesis.
-6. If ESP splits occur (254-master limit), an intentional error indicates success.
+6. Once the patcher is done, one of two outcomes will happen:
+6.1.
+The patcher completes normally.
+Check the ammount of patched NPCs (e.g. 1000 out of 1000).
+If the numbers are not the same, I recommend you right click in the Synthesis console, select all, copy and save it inside a TXT file.
+Check the **Troubleshooting** section below for more details.
 Close Synthesis.
-Otherwise, it completes normally.
+6.2.
+If ESP splits occur (254-master limit), an intentional error indicates success.
+Check the ammount of patched NPCs (e.g. 1000 out of 1000).
+If the numbers are not the same, I recommend you right click in the Synthesis console, select all, copy and save it inside a TXT file.
+Check the **Troubleshooting** section below for more details.
+Close Synthesis.
-7. For MO2, accept load order changes. `SkyLadyPatcher.esp` (or multiple if split) appears at the load order bottom.
+7. MO2 might inform you that load order has been changed and if you want to keep changes.
+You can pick yes, but it doesn't matter which option you choose. `SkyLadyPatcher.esp` (or multiple if split) should now appear at the bottom of your load order (right side).
-8. SkyLady generates necessary files inside the mod folder that contains `SkyLadyMarker.txt`, except the ESP.
-Move output ESP plugin to this folder.
-Check for `meshes`, `textures`, and `.json` to confirm.
+8.1.
+If you have Synthesis Output folder set, all generated files should end up inside it.
+If you don't, they should be inside your Overwrite folder.
+Open the folder and you should see `SkyLady` folder and one or more `SkyLady Patcher.esp` files.
+Move the ESP file(s) inside the `SkyLady` folder, then open that folder, select all and move them to the SkyLady mod folder you created in step 1. (inside your `mods` folder).
+8.2.
+If you created `SkyLadyMarker.txt` during step 1, all files generated by SkyLady should already be present inside the SkyLady mod folder.
+You only need to move the created ESP file(s) into it.
+8.3.
+Your SkyLady mod folder should now contain:
+- meshes
+- textures
+- SkyLady partsToCopy.txt
+- SkyLady races.txt
+- SkyLady Race Compatibility.txt
+- SkyLady Voice Compatibility.txt
+- SkyLadyTempTemplates.json
+- SkyLady Patcher.esp (if split, also SkyLady Patcher_2.esp, etc.)
-9. Place SkyLady plugins below NPC-altering mods in your load order for correct appearances (verify with xEdit).
+9. Refresh MO2.
+Activate the ESP file(s) on the right side of MO2.
+SkyLady plugins should be placed below other NPC-altering mods/patches in your load order for it's changes to apply.
-10. Back up `.txt` files before editing to preserve custom settings.

 ## Settings
-- **Patch Single NPC Only**: Patch specific NPCs or all eligible males.
+- **Patch Single NPC Only**:
+Usage: This option allows you to select individual NPCs and assign them random female appearances, without touching other NPCs (whether patched or unpatched).
+This is useful when you don't like how certain NPCs ended up looking after you patched your entire load order.
+This setting allows you to select such NPCs and "roll the dice" for them again, assigning them another random look.

+If you already run the patcher prior to doing this, all other NPCs will keep their previously assigned appearance.
+Or if you wish to only "feminize" hand-selected NPCs, this is the option to do so.

+Instructions:
+1. Tick the `Patch Single NPC Only` option, then click on `NPCs to Patch`.
+A new window will open.
+Click on the `+` sign on top right.
+A new entry will be created.
+Click inside the first box and search for the NPC you want to patch.
+You need to find the EditorID of the NPC.
+You can check EditorID of NPCs with xEdit.
+After you select all NPCs you want to patch, click on the `Top Level` to return back to the main window.
+You don't need to tick `Preserve Last Run Appearances`, as it's always active if `Patch Single NPC Only` is ticked.

-- **NPCs to Patch**: Choose NPCs for single NPC patching.
+- **NPCs to Patch**: Part of `Patch Single NPC Only`.
+See above.

-- **Preserve Last Run Appearances**: Keep previous templates in bulk mode.
-- **Use Default Race Fallback**: Use Nord/Imperial templates for custom races.
+- **Preserve Last Run Appearances**: Enabling this option will ensure that all previously patched NPCs keep their assigned templates.
+If you install a new mod and want to patch it's male NPCs, without changing current appearances, enable this option and run the patcher.
+New NPCs will get patched while the other remain the same.
+This option is always enabled when using `Patch Single NPC Only`.

+- **Use Default Race Fallback**: Use Nord and Imperial templates for custom races.
+SkyLady works by searching the load order for elligible NPCs based on their race, and assigning them random female templates of the same or compatible race.
+If an NPC has a race that is not included inside `SkyLady races.txt`, it won't be patched (will stay male).
+If the race is inside the TXT file, the NPC will be patched with a female template of the same race, or of a compatible race (as set inside `SkyLady Race Compatibility.txt`).
+IF a race IS inside `SkyLady races.txt`, but it doesn't have a female template nor a compatible race, with this setting checked a random template will be chosen from races NordRace and ImperialRace.
+Otherwise the NPC would not be patched (remain male).

 - **NPCs with Locked Templates**: Lock NPCs’ templates for consistency.
+If you really like how some patched NPCs look, and would like to keep their appearance even if you rerun the patcher in the future, add them to this list.

 - **Template Mod Blacklist**: Exclude mods from template collection.
 - **Target Mods to Patch**: Limit patching to specific mods.
 - **Mods to Exclude from Patching**: Skip mods from patching.